-Execution of the STOP instruction with the mask option enabled places the MCU in its lowest power consumption mode.
-In stop mode, the internal oscillator is turned off, halting all internal processing, including the COP watchdog timer.
+Execution of the STOP instruction with the mask option enabled places the MCU in its lowest power-consumption mode.
+In stop mode, the internal oscillator is turned off, halting all internal processing, including the computer operating properly (COP) watchdog timer.